- Get The Sporkful To Go!

 Blender

-Stop the blender add coconut and evaporated milk one at a time, blend.
+Stop the blender, add coconut and evaporated milk one at a time, blend again.

-Add spices and rum, tasting as you go.
+Add spices and rum (optional).
 Blend again.
-Taste again.
+Taste.

-Chill for about one hour before serving and keep coquito cold.
+Chill for about one hour before serving and keep the coquito cold.

 Note: If you are using raw eggs and yolks, add rum to avoid salmonella.